-- Severe respiratory compromise with respiratory arrest or abnormal respiratory rate. • - Circulatory insufficiency: sustained systolic blood pressure <90mmHg in adults, age appropriate • hypotension in children or other signs of shock. - Neurologic compromise: total GCS \leq 13, or motor component <5.
-If the patient's neurologic • status improves above these limits, consider canceling the helicopter and transporting to the local hospital. - Trauma: All penetrating injuries to head, neck, torso, and extremities proximal to elbow or knee; chest wall instability or deformity (e.g., flail chest); two or more proximal long-bone fractures; crushed, degloved, mangled, or pulseless extremity; amputation proximal to wrist or ankle; pelvic fracture: open or depressed skull fracture: paralysis. - Major burns with greater than 20% BSA and/or inhalation injury with risk of airway compromise. • - Electrocution injuries with loss of consciousness, arrhythmia, or any respiratory abnormality. • - STEMI: If 12-lead ECG indicates a STEMI (e.g., machine reads Acute MI Suspected and/or .
-Paramedic interpretation), per your local STEMI plan. - Stroke: 1 or more abnormal signs of the stroke scale; per local stroke plans. - Critically ill children, including those with acute decompensation of chronic and/or special . healthcare needs.
+- Severe respiratory compromise with respiratory arrest or abnormal respiratory rate. - Circulatory insufficiency: sustained systolic blood pressure < 90mmHg or MAP of < 65 mmHg in adults, age appropriate hypotension in children or other signs of shock. - Neurologic compromise: Patient cannot follow commands (GCS motor component ≤ 5) or total GCS ≤ 13.
+If the patient's neurologic status improves above these limits, consider canceling the helicopter and transporting to the local hospital. - Trauma: All penetrating injuries to head, neck, torso, and extremities proximal to elbow or knee; chest wall instability or deformity (e.g., flail chest); two or more proximal long-bone fractures; crushed, degloved, mangled, or pulseless extremity; amputation proximal to wrist or ankle; pelvic fracture; open or depressed skull fracture; paralysis. - Major burns with greater than 20% BSA and/or inhalation injury with risk of airway compromise. - Electrocution injuries with loss of consciousness, arrhythmia, or any respiratory abnormality. - STEMI: If 12-lead ECG indicates a STEMI (e.g., machine reads \\\Acute MI Suspected\\\ and/or Paramedic interpretation), per your local STEMI plan. - Stroke: 1 or more abnormal signs of the stroke scale; per local stroke plans. - Critically ill children, including those with acute decompensation of chronic and/or special healthcare needs.